The Black Beacon Trail Races- FAQs 2026

 will be available at the turn around point at CP7 in Pontneddfechen village hall.

 Drop bags are provided for you and can be collected at the race registration.
 These will be collected at the start.
-Once the checkpoints have closed these will be taken to the race finish. finish.
+Once the checkpoints have closed these will be taken to the race finish.

 Black Beacon 50mile drop bag

 The drop bags are provided and will allow you to fit a spare set of trainers, some running kit (spare base layer (etc) and some energy food.
-These will be collected at the start.
+These will be collected at the race start.

 21) Where can we stay in the local area?